malonge/RaGOO/README.md

 RaGOO is a tool for coalescing genome assembly contigs into pseudochromosomes via minimap2 alignments to a closely related reference genome.
 The focus of this tool is on practicality and therefore has the following features:

-1. Good performance.
-On a MacBook Pro using Arabidopsis data, pseudochromosome construction takes less than a minute and the whole pipeline with SV calling takes ~ 2 minutes.
+1. High performance.
+On a MacBook Pro using Arabidopsis data, pseudochromosome construction takes less than a minute and the whole pipeline with SV calling takes ~2 minutes.
-2. In-tact ordering and orienting of contigs.
+2. Intact ordering and orienting of contigs.
 3. Chimeric contig correction.
 4. Structural variant calling with [Assemblytics](http://assemblytics.com/).
 5. Confidence scores associated with the grouping, localization, and orientation for each contig.